Adults Living with SMA, Financial and PA Support

 For more information:

 This is a UK-wide possibility.
-It provides additional national insurance contributions while you are unable to work full-time because of caring responsibilities.
-It will help you build your entitlement to the basic state pension.
+It provides additional national insurance contributions for a carer unable to work full-time because of caring responsibilities.
+It will help build their entitlement to the basic state pension.

-If you are under state pension age, but over 16, and caring for someone for at least 20 hours a week, you could be entitled to carer’s credit.
-Income and savings are not taken into account when you apply for this.
+If a carer is under state pension age, but over 16, and caring for someone for at least 20 hours a week, they could be entitled to carer’s credit.
+Income and savings are not taken into account.

-If you are already getting Carer’s Allowance, you don’t need to apply for Carer’s Credit – you get it automatically.
-Otherwise, you can apply online via the link below or by phone on 0845 608 4321.
+Anyone already getting Carer’s Allowance, does not need to apply for Carer’s Credit – they get it automatically.
+Otherwise, a carer can apply online via the link below or by phone on 0845 608 4321.

 This allowance is for people over 65 who need help at home because of an illness or disability.
 They must not be receiving a Personal Independence Payment.